Edinburgh woman who stole £120,000 from her dementia-stricken mother is jailed

-A woman who stole £120,000 from her own mother, who was suffering from dementia, has been jailed.
+A former STV presenter who stole £120,000 from her own mother, who was suffering from dementia, has been jailed.

 Hayley Matthews, 44, of Edinburgh was handed power of attorney over her the financial affairs of her mother, Janice, Edinburgh Sheriff Court heard.